BryanNsoh/academic-claim-analyzer/batch_processor_guide.md

 ## Overview

 The batch processor allows you to analyze multiple research requests simultaneously, providing comprehensive evidence gathering and analysis.
 For each request, you can specify:
+- **`query`** (or alternatively **`queries`**):
-- **`query`**: The natural-language research question or topic you’re investigating.
+  - **`query`**: The natural-language research question or topic you’re investigating (single string).
+  - **`queries`**: An array of multiple queries for the same request.
+Each query is processed separately, and the results are merged before ranking.
-- **`ranking_guidance`**: A string (short or long) telling the ranker how to prioritize papers (e.g., “focus on recent empirical studies,” or “prioritize theoretical frameworks”).
+- **`ranking_guidance`**: A string (short or long) telling the ranker how to prioritize papers (e.g., “focus on recent empirical studies” or “prioritize theoretical frameworks”).
-- Exclusion criteria to systematically filter out irrelevant papers
+- Exclusion criteria to systematically filter out irrelevant papers.
-- Information extraction schemas to pull structured data from relevant papers
+- Information extraction schemas to pull structured data from relevant papers.
-- Request-specific processing parameters
+- Request-specific processing parameters.

 The system will:
-1. Generate optimized search queries across academic databases
+1. Generate optimized search queries across academic databases.
-2. Retrieve and analyze relevant papers
+2. Retrieve and analyze relevant papers.
-3. Apply your exclusion criteria if specified
+3. Apply your exclusion criteria (if specified).
-4. Extract structured information if requested
+4. Extract structured information (if requested).
-5. Rank papers by relevance to the request, guided by your ranking instructions
+5. Rank papers by relevance to the request, guided by your ranking instructions.
-6. Provide both detailed and concise analysis outputs
+6. Provide both detailed and concise analysis outputs.

 ## Basic Usage